zephyrproject-rtos/zephyr/doc/reference/kernel/scheduling/index.rst

 run before the current CPU returns into application code.

-Unlike similar features in other OSes, meta-IRQ threads are true threads and run on their own stack (which much be allocated normally), not the per-CPU interrupt stack.
+Unlike similar features in other OSes, meta-IRQ threads are true threads and run on their own stack (which must be allocated normally), not the per-CPU interrupt stack.
 Design work to enable the use of the IRQ stack on supported architectures is pending.